pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/12_text_and_image.md

 - **Background / Font Colour:** You can control the background colour and text colour of text and image modules using these controls.

+## Button

+Please refer to the [CTA / Button section](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/5_CTA_button.html) for more info about the button.

 ## On Mobile

 The Text and Image module adapts to smaller resolution screens by flipping from a horizontal to a vertical arrangement, with the image always sitting on top (that means the 'Desktop Image Side' has no effect at tablet resolution and below).